 Because of their community involvement and volunteerism, Greg and his wife Leone were recognized in 2005 with the Saskatchewan Centennial Medal.
 Greg was recognized again in 2012 with the Hal Rogers Fellow Award, the highest honour presented by the Kinsmen of Canada.

 Greg has served as the Legislative Secretary to the Minister of Social Services (Community Based Organizations initiative) and as Legislative Secretary to the Minister of Environment (Recycling).
 In June 2010, he was appointed as Legislative Secretary to the Premier (Vulnerable Youth).
-Greg has served as Chair of the caucus' standing policy committee on human services and the Chair of the legislature's Standing Committee on Human Services.
-He served as Deputy Government Whip and was appointed as Whip in May of 2012.
-Greg was asked to serve in the Provincial Cabinet as Minister of Rural and Remote Health in September of 2014, and continues to serve in this portfolio.
+Greg has served as the Chair of the legislature's Standing Committee on Human Services, Deputy Government Whip and Government Whip.
+In September of 2014, Greg was asked to serve in the Provincial Cabinet as Minister of Rural and Remote Health and continues to serve in this portfolio.
 Additionally, in June 2016, Premier Wall appointed him Minister Responsible for Saskatchewan-Ukraine relations.

 Office: #29A Broadway St E, Yorkton, SK, S3N 0K4